The pandemic bubble may be starting to burst. Celebrate with bubbles all under $20.

 Piquette is the “everything old is new again” trend du jour.
 “The Oxford Companion to Wine” defines piquette as “thin, vinous liquid made by adding water to the grape pomace,” the skins and pulp that are shoveled out of the fermenting bin after the wine is barreled.
 It was a way to make something from nothing, traditionally given “to slaves and low-paid workers.”
 This most authoritative tome of wine orthodoxy notes that given the quality of wine today and constant labor shortages, “few employers would dare to offer even the most lowly worker such a drink.”
 And yet, piquette is now trendy among the natural wine crowd.
 Think of it as a thin pet-nat, which is already a thin sparkling wine.
 Sometimes funky and always low-alcohol, piquette appeals to fans of cider and kombucha.
 Piquette is also a French word, which is never a disadvantage in wine.
 Las Espinas piquette is made by Kassandra McPherson, daughter of Kim McPherson, a leading winemaker in Texas.
 She makes a white from roussanne and this fruity red from montepulciano, sangiovese and sagrantino grapes.
 It’s a tasty aperitif, and a creative mixologist could use this to add some sparkle to a cocktail.
 ABV: 6.9 percent.

 Distributed by Siema: Available online at thenaturalwineshoppe.com and rosecreekwine.com.
 Available in the District at Cleveland Park Wine and Spirits, Each Peach Market, Glen’s Garden Market, Little Red Fox, Odd Provisions, Wagshal’s Deli.
-Available in Maryland at Apple Greene Wine & Spirits and Dunkirk Wine & Spirits in Dunkirk; District East Beer & Wine in Frederick.
+Available in Maryland at Apple Greene Wine & Spirits and Dunkirk Wine & Spirits in Dunkirk, District East Beer & Wine in Frederick.
 Available in Virginia at Bombolini Pasta, Ellwood Thompson’s Natural Market and Vine Wine Club in Richmond; Department of Beer and Wine in Alexandria; Market Street Wineshop in Charlottesville.

 Availability information is based on distributor records.
 Wines might not be in stock at every listed store and might be sold at additional stores.
 Prices are approximate.
 Check Winesearcher.com to verify availability, or ask a favorite wine store to order through a distributor.